'Could happen tomorrow': Govt warned about 'catastrophic' quake

 The stark warning is revealed in a tranche of briefings to the incoming ministers, released today, which are produced by public servants after each change of government or change of minister, and usually set out trouble spots and challenges looming in each portfolio area.

-In the briefing to Mark Mitchell, as Minister for Emergency Management and Recovery, officials were frank about the range of hazards that the country faces, and the increasing frequency of such hazards.
+In the briefing to Mark Mitchell, as Minister for Emergency Management and Recovery, officials were frank about the range of hazards that the country faces and their increasing frequency.

 “Severe weather events, exacerbated by climate change, are the new normal.
-Our latest science tells us a catastrophic event such as an Alpine Fault earthquake or Hikurangi subduction zone earthquake and tsunami will very likely happen - if not in our lifetimes, then in those of our children.
-It could happen tomorrow,” the briefing said.
+Our latest science tells us a catastrophic event such as an Alpine Fault earthquake or Hikurangi subduction zone earthquake and tsunami will very likely happen - if not in our lifetimes, then in those of our children," the briefing said.

-A devastating earthquake could see tens of thousands of deaths and hundreds of billions of dollars in damages, it said.
+A devastating quake could see tens of thousands of deaths and hundreds of billions of dollars in damages, it said.

 It also warns of the gaps in workforce capability, which could lead to an inability to recover from even a moderate or small-scale event.